 Comparative 16S rRNA gene sequencing has led to the identification of an ever-expanding list of Actinomyces species and a reclassification of some species to other genera.
 At present, 46 species and 2 subspecies have been recognized (www.bacterio.cict.fr/a/actinomyces.html).
 A. europaeus, A. neuii, A. radingae, A. graevenitzii, A. turicensis, A. cardiffensis, A. houstonensis, A. hongkongensis, A. lingnae, A. massiliensis, A. timonensis, and A. funkei as well as two former Actinomyces species—Arcanobacterium pyogenes and Arcanobacterium bernardiae—are additional causes of human actinomycosis, albeit not always with a “classic” presentation.

 Actinomycosis has no geographic boundaries and occurs throughout life, with a peak incidence in the middle decades.
 Males have a threefold higher incidence than females, possibly because of poorer dental hygiene and/or more frequent trauma.
-Improved dental hygiene and the initiation ...
+Improved dental ...